kuldipv3/Apple-Style-Slider/README.md

-### A modular, responsive and touch-enabled jQuery slider plugin that enables you to create elegant and professionally looking sliders.
+### A modular, responsive and touch-enabled jQuery web application with elegant and professionally looking slider.

 Responsive